libreswitch/switchd-opennsl-plugin/DESIGN.md

 - update the port state in STG entry with the given port state.
 - valid port states are Disabled(2'b00), Blocking(2'b01), Learning(2'b10), Forwarding(2'b11)
 - update the internal cache

+### sFlow(sFlow)
+sFlow protocol samples ingress and egress packets from the physical interface on the switch and sends these samples as sFlow UDP datagrams to an external collector.

+-   The plugin creates a KNET filter to register for sFlow reason codes.
+-   The sampling rates are configured in the ASIC for each interface.
+-   For each sampled packet, ASIC would then set the sFlow reason code and send the packet to the registered rx callback function.
+-   The rx callback function would then use the sFlow libraries in `ops-openvswitch` to send out the sampled packet to the collector.
+-   The `run()` function of the plugin would periodically poll the interface statistics from the ASIC and send them to the collector using the same sFlow libraries.
+-   The plugin also maintains the number of samples sent to the collector.
+    These statistics are published to the database as part of the generic stats collection infrastructure.

 ## References
 [OpenvSwitch Porting Guide](http://git.openvswitch.org/cgi-bin/gitweb.cgi?p=openvswitch;a=blob;f=PORTING)